 Each year there are approximately 350,000 victims of dog bites that are seen in emergency rooms, while there are 850,000 that need some sort of medical attention from a bite.
 This does not even include the numerous other attacks that may not result in serious injury, but could still cause damage both physically and emotionally.
 The Center for Disease Control conducted research from 2001-2003 and concluded during period there were 4.5 million people hurt in some way by a dog bite.
-This number appears to be rising and the losses that people seem to be experiencing from these types of incidents total over $1 billion annually.
+This number appears to be rising, and the losses that people seem to be experiencing from these types of incidents total over $1 billion annually.

-SURPRISE PERSONAL INJURY ATTORNEY
+PHOENIX PERSONAL INJURY ATTORNEY

 According to the Arizona Revised Statues §11-1025, it imposes a strict code of conduct for owners and their dogs.
 The owner is held liable for any and all dog bite injuries that take place towards another individual who is on their property and has lawful presence to be there.
 It does not matter if the owner did not know or realize the level of viciousness displayed by their pet they are responsible for the actions of their animals while on their property or out and about.

 Any trespasser that wanders onto a person’s property without prior invitation cannot pursue damages for any injuries; however, this is not always the case with young children.
 Toddlers may venture towards a dog out of curiosity, only to be bitten.
 In this case, the owner may be liable if they did not provide proper fencing, signs or mechanisms to prevent dog bites from happening.
 Many dog bite cases are determined on an individual basis as there are so many different factors that can influence a situation.

 SEEKING COMPENSATION FOR YOUR LOSSES